european-commission-empl/european-digital-credentials/README.md

-# EDCI - Europass Digital Credential Interoperability
+# EDCI - European Digital Credential Interoperability
 [![license: EUPL](licence-EUPL%201.2-brightgreen.svg)](https://github.com/teamdigitale/licenses/blob/master/EUPL-1.2)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

-The Europass Digital Credential Infrastructure is a set of standards, services and software which allows institutions to issue digital, tamper-proof qualifications and other learning credentials within the European Education Area.
+The European Digital Credential Infrastructure is a set of standards, services and software which allows institutions to issue digital, tamper-proof qualifications and other learning credentials within the European Education Area.
 With it learners, employers, education and training providers and other authorised bodies have a simple and trustworthy way of verifying the validly and authenticity of digital credentials.

 ## Components